 Traditional governance models, whether in the realm of Free/Open Source (FOSS) software or mainstream politics, suffer from inherent flaws.
 They either struggle with scalability or are too rigid to adapt to local contexts.
 The feudalistic hierarchy embedded in many FOSS governance structures is ill-suited for the digital age.
 The need for a more effective, scalable, and adaptive governance model has never been more apparent.

 The OGB emerges at the intersection of grassroots activism and federated technology.
-It leverages the proven framework of ActivityPub—a decentralized protocol powering platforms like Mastodon—to create a platform for organic activist governance.
+It leverages the proven framework of ActivityPub—a decentralized protocol powering platforms like Mastodon—to create a network for organic activist governance.
 Through a blend of federated technology and grassroots activism, the OGB introduces a simple yet powerful platform based on sortation, ensuring distribution of roles and responsibilities and fostering efficient decision-making processes.

 The success of the OGB is not just theoretical; it comes from field-testing with promising results.
 Collaborations with the European Union demonstrate the versatility of ActivityPub and the fediverse, showcasing the potential for real-world impact.
 The OGB’s ability to empower communities to self-govern, bypassing cumbersome bureaucracy, is a testament to its potential to revolutionize governance at many levels.